nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/core-server/content-repository/content-repository-tutorials/how-to-override-existing-document-types.md

 </td><td colspan="1">

-The SuperSpace facet is required for children documents to get default notifications configured in the 'Alerts' tab.
+The SuperSpace facet is required for children documents to get default notifications configured in the **Alerts** tab.

 </td></tr><tr><td colspan="1">